informalsystems/quint/doc/lang.md

 ==========================
 ```

 In the above example, the definition `F` is auxiliary to `G`.
-In TNT, we do not
+In Quint, we do not
 hide definitions.
 If you want to indicate to the users of your module, if there
 are any, that they should not access some private definitions, you may hide those
 definitions in a nested module that start with the underscore: